olliephillips/tinyMQTT/README.md

 # tinyMQTT

 Stripped out JavaScript MQTT module that does basic PUB/SUB.
-Minifies to 1308 bytes, intended for devices running Espruino, particularly the ESP8266.
+Minifies to 1254 bytes, intended for devices running Espruino, particularly the ESP8266.

-Add back whatever features you can get away with!
+Add back whatever features you can get away with!!

+## Credits
+Thanks to Gordon Williams (@gfwilliams) for several code optimization tips, that freed a further 36 jsvars and reduced file size a further 46 bytes.

 ## Example